Azure HDInsight Accelerated Writes for Apache HBase

 Accelerated Writes feature in Azure HDInsight for Apache HBase

 The Accelerated Writes feature solves the problem of higher write-latencies caused by using Write Ahead Logs that are in cloud storage.
 The Accelerated Writes feature for HDInsight Apache HBase clusters, attaches premium SSD-managed disks to every RegionServer (worker node).
 Write Ahead Logs are then written to the Hadoop File System (HDFS) mounted on these premium managed-disks instead of cloud storage.
 Premium managed-disks use Solid-State Disks (SSDs) and offer excellent I/O performance with fault tolerance.
-Unlike unmanaged disks, if one storage unit goes down, it will not affect other storage units in the same availability set.
+Unlike unmanaged disks, if one storage unit goes down, it won't affect other storage units in the same availability set.
 As a result, managed-disks provide low write-latency and better resiliency for your applications.
 To learn more about Azure-managed disks, see Introduction to Azure managed disks.

 How to enable Accelerated Writes for HBase in HDInsight

 To create a new HBase cluster with the Accelerated Writes feature, follow the steps in Set up clusters in HDInsight until you reach Step 3, Storage.
 Under Metastore Settings, select the checkbox next to Enable HBase accelerated writes.
 Then, continue with the remaining steps for cluster creation.

 To preserve data durability, create a cluster with a minimum of three worker nodes.
 Once created, you can't scale down the cluster to less than three worker nodes.

 Flush or disable your HBase tables before deleting the cluster, so that you don't lose Write Ahead Log data.